Anoncoin/anoncoin/README.md

-Litecoin - a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
+Anoncoin - a fork version of Litecoin optimized for CPU mining using scrypt as a proof of work scheme.
- - 2.5 minute block targets
+ - 3.42 minute block targets (420 blocks a day)
- - subsidy halves in 840k blocks (~4 years)
+ - Starts with 4.2 coin blocks until block 42000
- - ~84 million total coins
+ - 7 coin blocks until block 77777

-The rest is the same as bitcoin.
+ - 17.42 coin blocks until block 177777
- - 50 coins per block
+ - 20 coin blocks from block 177777
- - 2016 blocks to retarget difficulty
+ - Max 141% adjustment at retargeting

 Development process
 ===================